Manning, South Carolina: Education

 The school district is Clarendon School District 2.

 Manning maintained school systems, one for black students and one for whites until court-ordered integration caused Manning Training School (for blacks) to merge with all white Manning High School in 1970.
 At that time, Manning Training School became Manning Middle School, then later Manning Elementary.
 In response, a private school, Laurence Manning Academy was created.
 Manning is also the location of the F.E.
 DuBose Campus of Central Carolina Technical College.

 Manning has a lending library, the Clarendon County Public Library.

 Geography

 Manning is located near the center of Clarendon County.
 It is just to the east of Interstate 95 and at the intersection of U.S. 301 and U.S. 521.
 Via I-95 it is 48 mi northeast to Florence and 35 mi southwest to Interstate 26.
 Interchanges for Manning along I-95 include US 301 (exit 115), South Carolina Highway 261 (exit 119) and US 521 (exit 122).
 US 301 leads northeast 18 mi to Turbeville and southwest 10 mi to Summerton, while US 521 leads northwest 19 mi to Sumter and southeast 15 mi to Greeleyville.

 According to the United States Census Bureau, Manning has a total area of 7.15 sqkm, all land.
 It is just south of the Pocotaligo River, a tributary of the Black River.

+Climate

+Manning has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.